My journey with stress

 Perhaps you can also see where stress could kill you!

 But through my experiences of stress and burnout, I was able to get clarity.
-I was forced to take an honest look at my life, ask some big questions, and make a good few decisions.
+I was forced to look honestly at my life, ask big questions, and make a good few decisions.

-But it wasn't just a decision to change that made the difference, it was getting clearer on what I really did or didn't want my life to look like.
+But it wasn't just a decision to change that made the difference.
+It was also becoming clearer about what I wanted my life to look like.
 In other words, I began to imagine a different future.

-It was a future in which I felt more connected to my loved ones, had more energy to do work that mattered, and had more confidence in my ability to make choices that aligned with my values.
+It was a future in which I felt more connected to my loved ones, had more energy to do meaningful work, and was more confident in my ability to make choices that aligned with my values.

 And once I'd imagined what I believed would be a better future, there was no turning back.
 It was obvious to me that life was going to look different.

 These are the kinds of shifts I can help you with.
-So if what I've shared about my journey connects, then book a complimentary consultation call to see if we'd be a good fit.
+So, if what I've shared about my journey connects, book a complimentary consultation call to see if we'd be a good fit.

 Still unsure if I'm the right professional for you?